techindro/Samyam-space-labels/README.md

 Simply open [Vercel](https://vercel.com/techindros-projects) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my LLM project?

 Yes, you can!